What Is Library Science?

 A Master’s in Library Science focuses on the study of technology, information, and people.
 It prepares students to work in government agencies, educational institutions, corporations, libraries, and other information-intensive environments.

 Those with interest in advanced college-level teaching, library administration, or information science research might consider a Doctor or Ph.D. in Library Science.
 The length of a program depends on how long it takes to write and defend one’s dissertation.
 Spending five to eight years completing a doctoral program is not out of the realm of possibilities.

 Most programs expect students to take advanced-level courses that focus on their research.
 A doctorate program empowers students to analyze and learn the information needs of users by applying various technologies and tools to locate, evaluate, organize, manage, and preserve materials and information to make it an accessible knowledge source.
 Students work with faculty and other students through self-reflective essays, service activities and teaching, experience reports, and analytic papers.

-The joint term, ‘library and information science’, is associated with information science and library schools.
+Library and information science is associated with information science and library schools.
 Schools of librarianship developed from professional training programs in the last part of the 20th century, during the 1960s.
 Universities began adding ‘information science’ to the names of the programs.
 The University of Pittsburgh was the first to do so in 1964.

 Academic librarians are involved in various challenging activities meant to meet the information needs of researchers, faculty, students, and other campus stakeholders.
 Academic librarianship ranges from undergraduate instruction to faculty and graduate academic research in the hard sciences, social sciences, and humanities.
 The work entails